ChrisJD/HMD-Stereoificator/Release/Stereoificator/README.txt

 If the notes say "Copy dlls", then copy 'd3d9.dll' and 'libfreespace.dll' from the bin directory of HMD-Stereoificator to the same folder as the games executable.
 If a Steam game won't launch via your normal method; 'run from Steam' or 'run the exe directly', then try the other.

-Half-Life 2: Set Shadow Detail to Medium. (optional: Enable developers console. **Use "fov_desired 92".)
+Half-Life 2: Set Shadow Detail to Medium.
+Enable developers console.
+Use "fov_desired 110".
-DeadEsther: **Use "fov_desired 92".
+DeadEsther: Enable developers console (in option->keyboard and mouse) then access the console with tilde(~) and enter "fov_desired 110" (without the "")
 Portal 2: Use "r_shadows 0", "viewmodel_offset_y 8", **"cl_fov 92"

 Mirror's Edge: